-In this section, I explain how to determine the racing pace of a greyhound and discuss the advantages and disadvantages of individual styles.
-Studying Sectional Timings, Reading Race Comments, Observing Track Positions and American Chart Writers are included.
+In this section, I explain how to determine the racing pace of a greyhound and discuss the advantages and disadvantages of individual racing styles.
+Studying Sectional Times, Reading Race Comments, Observing Track Positions and American Chart Writers are included.

-Greyhound Predictor Software Version 2.0 allows 4 types of running pace to be simulated:
+Greyhound Predictor Software Version 2.0 allows four types of racing pace to be simulated:

-Early Pace - This type of greyhound pace produces very quick sectional times as these dogs reach top speeds in the very early stages of a race.
-These 'fast breakers' perform best when leading "on the bunny" from the start and therefore rely on a clear run in order to set an unassailable lead!
-However, early paced dogs inevitably tire and may fade dramatically in the closing stages of a race!
+Early Pace - This type of pace produces exceptionaly quick sectional times, as these dogs can reach their top speeds in the early stages of a race.
+These 'fast breakers' perform best when allowed to dictate a race "on the bunny" from the start and rely on a clear run to set an unassailable lead!
+However, early paced dogs inevitably tire and may fade dramatically in the closing stages!

-Middle Pace - Dogs that have 'middle' are best seen accelerating along the backstraights in the middle stages of a race.
-Although, they often find themselves closely surrounded by other dogs racing in a tightly packed field and for this reason are more prone to interference then other pace types and maybe impeded or forced to check when challenging at the 1st or 3rd bends!
+Middle Pace - Dogs with this running style are seen to best effect accelerating along the backstraights in the middle-stages of a race.
+Although, they often find themselves closely surrounded by other dogs racing in a tightly packed field and for this reason are prone to more interference then other pace types and maybe impeded or forced to check when challenging at the 1st or 3rd bends!

-Finishing Pace - All 'staying dogs' show their best running when gaining ground towards the finish of a race and subsequently benefit when trouble occurs amongst pace-setters.
-However, 'finishers' have to pass other dogs in-front of them and can be frequently hampered or forced to run wide!
-Most 'puppies' finishing well in races will in time be stepped up in distance, as will most dogs better suited to longer races.
+Finishing Pace - All 'stayers' show their best running when making ground towards the latter stages of a race and subsequently benefit when trouble occurs amongst the leaders!
+Although, 'finishers' have to pass all of the dogs in-front of them and therefore can often be hampered or forced to run wide!
+Most 'puppies' running-on late in races will in time be stepped up in distance, as will most dogs better suited to longer trips.

-All Round Pace - These 'all rounders' maintain a 'strong gallop' throughout a race.
-Although this may sometimes be considered a little one paced!
+All Round Pace - These hounds generally maintain a 'strong gallop' throughout a race.
+Although, sometimes this may be considered a little one paced!

 Now check your raceform.

-To Know a dog's pace type, you literally have to read between the race formlines, as there is no specific statistic or racing data that informs you.
-However, clues are given and basically there are 3 ways to calculate a greyhound's pace:
+To Know a dog's pace type, you must literally read between the race form-lines, as there is no specific statistic or racing-data that will inform you.
+However, clues are given and basically there are three ways to calculate a greyhound's pace:

-1 - Studying Sectional Times - You should always try to compare 'sectional times' run on the same date over the same track distance as this will inform you which greyhounds are fast, average or slow away in the first few seconds of a race.
+1 - Studying Sectional Times - You should always try to compare 'sectional timings' run on the same date and over the same track distance as this will generally inform you which greyhounds are fast, average or slow away in the first few seconds of a race.

-In Australia, some of the finest stadiums or "city tracks" supply 3 split times: the initial run to the bend sectional, the approximate 1/2 way clockings and 'coming home' or 'home run' sectional measured to a 1000/second from the top of the back-stretch to the winning line are sometimes stated.
+In Australia, some of the world's finest stadiums or "city tracks" supply 3 split times: the initial run to the bend, the approximate 1/2 way clockings and the 'coming home' or 'home run' sectional measured to an accuracy of a 1000/second from the top of the back-stretch to the winning line are stated.

 2 - Reading Race Remarks - The following comments indicate pace-type: